QuCAI-Lab/qhack2022-hackeinberg-project/README.md

 # First Steps

-To stay up-to-date with the latest version of `qhack2022-hackeinberg-project`, we strongly recommend you to [fork this repository](https://github.com/QuCAI-Lab/qhack2022-hackeinberg-project/fork).
-If you would like to install the source code from scratch using your conda environment on-prem, please resort to the `Installation Instructions` heading on the [**Developer's Guide**](developers_guide.md).
+To stay up-to-date with the latest version of the `hackeinberg-project`, we strongly recommend you to [fork this repository](https://github.com/QuCAI-Lab/qhack2022-hackeinberg-project/fork).
+If you would like to install the source code from scratch using your conda environment on-prem, please resort to the [Installation Instructions](https://github.com/QuCAI-Lab/qhack2022-hackeinberg-project/blob/dev/developers_guide.md#Installation) heading in the [**Developer's Guide**](developers_guide.md).

 ```bash
 cd <gitclone_directory> && conda env create -n <env_name> environment.yml